Draudnaut/OI/readme.txt

 update: add my xps-13
-there maybe some mix in executable files due to both windows and linux (ubuntu) enviroment are used to contribute files. it is suggested to make your own executable files by compile the souce code.
+there maybe some mix in executable files due to both windows and linux (ubuntu) enviroment are used to contribute files. it is recommended to make your own executable files by compile the souce code.